Winsock Programmer’s FAQ

 Windows programming?
 And you’ve heard of this great API called

-Winsock that’s compatibile with your beloved BSD sockets,
+Winsock that’s compatible with your beloved BSD sockets, but try

 In the beginning, there was chaos in the world of Windows TCP/IP APIs.
 A program written for, say, FTP Software’s TCP/IP stack wouldn’t run on JSB’s stack.